DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 4 - Communication and Network Security.md

   * **Session Layer (5)**
     * responsible for establishing, maintaining, and terminating communications sessions between two computers
     * manages dialog discipline or dialog control (simplex, half-duplex, full-duplex)
-      * **_Simplex_** : One-way communication (sender / receiver, but both)
+      * **_Simplex_** : One-way communication (sender / receiver, but not both)
       * **_Half-Duplex_**: Two-way comms, only one-direction can send or receive data at a time
-      * **_Full-Duplex_**: Two-way comms, data can be sent and received by both parties in both directions simultaneously
+      * **_Full-Duplex_**: Two-way comms, data can be sent and received by both parties in both directions simultaneously (modern nics/switches/smartphones)
-    * establishes checkpoints for grouping/recovery/retransmission of PDU's that have failed or been lost since teh last verified checkpoint
+    * establishes checkpoints for grouping/recovery/retransmission of PDU's that have failed or been lost since the last verified checkpoint
     * No Session Layer in the TCP/IP Model and session layer activities are handled by TCP at the Transport Layer or not at all in the case of UDP usage
   * [**Transport Layer (4)**](http://www.highteck.net/EN/Transport/OSI_Transport_Layer.html)
     * responsible for managing the integrity of a connection and controlling the session